 Camera Basics #13: Live View

-This photograph was taken at the moment the child climbed up the stairs of the playground slide.
-An angle like this one is difficult to achieve using the optical viewfinder, so I opted for the Vari-angle LCD monitor instead.
-The face detection AF function was also more than adequate in terms of precision.
+I snapped this shot as the child reached the top of the stairs on a playground slide.
+An angle like this one is difficult to achieve using the optical viewfinder, so I chose to use the Vari-angle LCD monitor instead.
+The face detection AF was also satisfyingly precise.

 Read about position and angle in this article: